What Makes Japanese Summer Festivals So Special?

 What we lost by the COVID

 Last year (2020), the COVID prevented the Tokyo Olympic Games from being held.
-There was one more thing it took away from us: summer festivals.
+There was one more big thing it took away from us: summer festivals.
 The number of Japanese summer festivals is said to be more than 300 thousands.
 They are held everywhere in Japan every year in late August.
 It’s a magical time especially for kids.
 Cheap candies given after a festival dance, food stands, fireworks, etc. Kids enjoy together with friends, missing the last days of their summer holidays.
 The COVID robbed us of such a seasonal tradition and even a sense of the seasons.
 Before going on writing about Japanese summer festivals, I think I should explain a little about Japanese religious views because summer festivals are originally religious events.

 Japanese summer festivals are originally religious events